sdabney5/Portfolio/Skills_Showcase/Linear Regression From Scratch/README.md

 # Linear Regression From Scratch
- This is a Linear Regression Algorithm written from scratch
+ Linear Regression Algorithm written from scratch with a Jupyter Notebook explaining the code.
+Also included is a project comparing the results of my algorithm to SKLearn's.

  ---